mubinui/custom-training-unsloth/README.md

 # Unsloth Custom Training System

-A comprehensive system for fine-tuning language models using Unsloth, with environment-based configuration for easy deployment and management.
+A comprehensive system for fine-tuning language models using Unsloth, with environment-based configuration for easy deployment and management. **Now includes specialized Bengali language model training!**

 ## 🚀 Key Features